Thraka/thraka.github.io/articles/how-to-use-graphical-tiles.md

+---
+description: Learn how to add a graphical font tileset to SadConsole. ms.date: 10/10/2019
+---

-# How to use Graphical Tiles
+# How to use Graphical Tiles in SadConsole

 ![screenshot of sadconsole with graphical tiles](~/images/graphical-tiles.png)